mwcraig/astropy-affiliated-numfocus-blog/numfocus-blog-post.md

 [scipy](https://scipy.org/)?
 Now that I've been using Python for a few years, I've come to appreciate the diversity of tools.

-I was reminded of this by a recent[NUMFocus blog post about doing astronomy with Python and open data](https://www.numfocus.org/blog/anyone-can-do-astronomy-with-python-and-open-data/) which outlined how to use several fundamental packages to do image reduction and photometry.
+I was reminded of this by a recent [NUMFocus blog post about doing astronomy with Python and open data](https://www.numfocus.org/blog/anyone-can-do-astronomy-with-python-and-open-data/) which outlined how to use several fundamental packages to do image reduction and photometry.
 Here I'll give an overview of several high-level packages for doing astronomy that are [Astropy](http://astropy/org) *affiliated packages*; these are packages that